-- 1. For an occupational pension scheme in which members and beneficiaries fully bear the investment riskor biometrical risks individually, the home Member State shall require the institution to appoint one or more depositaries for safe-keeping of assets and oversight duties in accordance with Article 36 and 37.
-Without prejudice to Article 36(5) this requirement will not be applicable to an institution which has outsourced all of its investment management activities to one or more entities which have appointed a depositary for safekeeping of assets and oversight duties of the pension scheme in accordance with Directive 2011/61/EU or 2014/91/EU. - 2.
-For occupational pension schemes in which the members and beneficiaries do not fully bear the investment risk, the home Member State may require the institution to appoint one or more depositaries for safe-keeping of assets or for safe-keeping of assets and oversight duties in accordance with Articles 36 and 37. - 3.
-Member States shall not restrict institutions from appointing, for the custody of their assets, depositaries established in another Member State and duly authorised in accordance with Directive 2004/39/EC or Directive 2013/36/EU, or accepted as a depositary for the purposes of Directive 2009/65/EC.
+- 1. For an occupational pension scheme in which members and beneficiaries fully bear the investment risk or biometrical risks individually the home Member State shall require the institution to appoint one or more depositaries for safe-keeping of assets and oversight duties in accordance with Article 36 and 37.
+Without prejudice to Article 36(5) this requirement will not be applicable to an institution which has outsourced all of its investment management activities to one or more entities which when the institution has invested all pension scheme assets in the financial products have appointed a depositary for safekeeping of assets and oversight duties of the pension scheme in accordance with covered by Directive 2011/61/EU or 2014/91/EU 2009/65/EU. - 1a.Taking into account the nature, scale and complexity of the activities of the institution, Member States may allow the competent authority to exempt the institution from the requirement set out in paragraph 1 provided that levels of protection equivalent to those provided for in Articles 36 and 37 are in place.